 Calling it the ‘talent-flow strategy’, Finkelstein said this is especially useful in today’s businesses because of the number of millennials entering the workforce.
 Studies have shown that this new generation of workers are not inclined to stay in one company for very long and see themselves frequently shifting jobs.

 He argued that when employers actively encourage top employees to seek other opportunities, they are in turn opening their doors for more, possibly better, skilled workers.

 “You’re better off having the best people for a short time than average people forever,” he said.

 Still unconvinced?
 Finkelstein said that maintaining a good relationship with former employees not only helps your network, it also helps your brand.

 Former employees can talk up your learning and development programmes to others and these candidates would more likely accept below-market pay just for the opportunity to work with your brand, he said.

 “Outstanding bosses who let their top talent leave developed reputations as launchpads; their companies were places to go to supercharge a career,” he said.

-Think of yourself as a “talent magnet”, he advised.
+His advice is to think of yourself as a “talent magnet”.

 “Imagine you have outstanding young people, each smarter and more creative and ambitious then the last, knocking on your door every day,” he said.